Azure/prometheus-collector/otelcollector/docs/TROUBLESHOOTING.md

 ## Current Troubleshooting Resources
 ### Kubectl Get Pods
 * Are pods running with no restarts?
 If not, what is the reason for the restart?
   * OOMKilled -> cannot keep up with volume
+  * ContainerCreating -> Azure Secret Store CSI driver issues
   * MDSD not running -> issues with auth
 ### Container Logs
-* Issues with the Prometheus config or default targets will log there.
+* Issues with the Prometheus config, helm chart values for default targets, or merging the custom config with the defaults
-* Issues with authenticating with MAC/MDM account will log there.
+* Issues with ME authenticating with MAC/MDM account
 ### Prometheus UI
 Port-forward 9090 for the Prometheus-Collector pod.
 * localhost:9090/config will have the full scrape configs.
 Check that the job is there.
 * localhost:9090/service-discovery will have targets discovered by the service discovery object specified and what the relabel_configs have filtered the targets to.
 * localhost:9090/targets will have all jobs, the last time the endpoint for that job was scraped, and any errors
 ### Prometheus-Collector Health
-* Check if issues with volume/too many metrics sending.
+* Check if issues with volume and too many metrics sending.
 ### QoS Dashboard (1P)
 * Check if the account is throttled.
 * For 3P, this will be handled by Platform Metrics and is being worked on.